 What kind of research do you do, and how long do you spend researching before beginning a book?

 This completely depends on the book itself.
 For ‘Past Present Tense’ I watched hundreds of documentaries on hoarding and read a similar numbers of newspaper articles over many years.
 With short stories, most come spontaneously.
 If I need more information, I’ve a library of reference books or can go to everyone’s favourite Wikipedia or Google search.
-For my book on Aspergers, I’ll happily spend hours researching, making notes and reading around the subject, before even putting my first thoughts onto the computer.
 My general rule is that facts need verifying, but thoughts don’t!

 How long were you a part-time writer before you became a full-time one?